 Her studio and its teachers also use both classical and contemporary Pilates in private training for students ranging from children to the elderly, from professional athletes to those recovering from (or trying to avoid) major surgeries, as well as people rehabbing from injuries or chronic conditions.

-As part of Mariska’s comprehensive Pilates certification through Body Arts and Science, International (BASI Pilates), she completed a research project on Pilates for multiple sclerosis patients, which she expanded into an in-depth multi-day Pilates for MS advanced teacher training, incorporating the latest research in neuroplasticity and neurorehabilitation into a Pilates program design for MS and other neurological conditions.
+As part of Mariska’s comprehensive Pilates certification through Body Arts and Science, International (BASI Pilates), she completed a research project on Pilates for multiple sclerosis patients, which she expanded into an in-depth multi-day Pilates for Neurological Conditions advanced teacher training, incorporating the latest research in neuroplasticity and neurorehabilitation into a Pilates program design for MS, stroke, Parkinson’s disease, and other neurological conditions.
 A student of medical neuroscience, Mariska has also designed additional workshops focusing on how to integrate brain science into exercise programs to enhance performance and improve neurological function.
 Her workshops and classes have been featured on the popular online website, Pilates Anytime.
 She is also the author of the upcoming book, MS: A Memoir.

 In addition to experience directly working with students with MS, spinal cord injury, neuropathy, Parkinson’s disease, Amyotrophic lateral scelrosis (ALS/Lou Gehrig’s disease), and Charcot-Marie-Tooth disease, Mariska regularly consults with Pilates teachers around the world as well as neurologists, physical therapists, and physiatrists for their clients with MS. Mariska was a member of the National Multiple Sclerosis Society Wellness Committee.
 Additionally, Mariska’s Pilates for MS course is generously grant-assisted by the UK MS Society.